 The Child Protection Section at UNICEF Zambia is seeking the support of a Junior Professional Officer (JPO) position who will provide critical technical support for the accelerated implementation of Zambian country's programme on child protection priorities with a special focus on prevention action at both national and sub national levels.
-This will ultimately ensure that children and adolescents, parents, communities, the Government, and other institutions that UNICEF works with have increased capacities to prevent violence, abuse and neglect and ensure that children are registered at birth.
-UNICEF has prioritized the implementation of community-based case management, which entails strengthening capacity of community volunteers to identify, prevent, support, and refer children who face or are risk of harm.
+This will ultimately ensure that children and adolescents, parents, communities, the

+Government, and other institutions that UNICEF works with have increased capacities to prevent violence, abuse and neglect and ensure that children are registered at birth.
+UNICEF has prioritized the implementation of community-based case management, which entails strengthening capacity of community volunteers to identify, prevent, support, and refer children who face or are at risk of harm.
 The community volunteers receive supportive supervision from the community development assistants and district social welfare officers.
 UNICEF is also implementing the global programme to end child marriage that aims to support government efforts in ending child marriage and adolescent pregnancy by 2030.
 The interventions focus on transformative gender approaches to tackle unequal power relations that disadvantage girls and women in decision making.
-UNICEF also believes in working with the boys and men in the gender transformative agenda as they have a crucial role in deterring child marriage and adolescent pregnancy.
-Other priorities in prevention component of the child protection programs include social behavior change and communication through which communities reflect and take actions to prevent abuse and create demand for services including birth registration.
+UNICEF also believes in working with boys and men in the gender transformative agenda as they have a crucial role in deterring child marriage and adolescent pregnancy.
+Other priorities in prevention component of the child protection programs include social behavior change and communication through which communities reflect and take actions to prevent abuse and create demand for services, including birth registration.
+Only 14 per cent of children are registered and just about 5 per cent have been issued with a birth certificates.

 Zambia has 116 District Social Welfare Offices across the country.
-These government officers are crucial in the prevention and response to cases of child violence, abuse and exploitation and are mandated to implement programs on the care and protection of the most vulnerable children, whilst collaborating closely with police, prosecution, judiciary, and other child welfare and justice service providers.
+These government officers are crucial in the prevention and response to cases of child violence, abuse and exploitation and are mandated to implement programs on the care and protection of the most vulnerable children, whilst collaborating closely with the police, prosecution, judiciary, and other child welfare and justice service providers.
 UNICEF works with the government and partners in preventing children from experiencing any form of violence as well as ensuring effective response where violence and abuse occurs.
 Additionally, UNICEF supports advancing legislation and in 2022, successfully supported the enactment of the Children's Code Act No 12, 2022, that is aligned to international protection standards.
-UNICEF Zambia's development priorities for the period between 2023 and 2027 are aligned to the government of Zambia development priorities as articulated in the 8th National Development Plan (NDP), the United Nations Sustainable Development Framework (UNSDF) and the Sustainable development Goals (SDGs).
-The country programme is also aligned with the goals of the UNICEF global Strategic Plan (2022-2025), global Child Protection Strategy 2021-2030 and the global Gender Action Plan (2022-2025).
-UNICEF Zambia aims to 'leave no child behind' by strengthening interdependence of programme components and with attention to key emerging issues such as climate change adaptation and public health emergency preparedness.
+In December 2023, the Government amended the Marriage Act and increased the age of marriage from 16 to 19 years.
+Thus, any marriage, whether customary or civil where any of the partners is below 18 years is void.
+UNICEF country programme development priorities for 2023 to 2027 are aligned to the government of Zambia development priorities as articulated in the 8th National Development Plan (NDP), the United Nations Sustainable Development Cooperation Framework (UNSDCF) and the Sustainable development Goals (SDGs).
+The country programme is also aligned with the UNICEF global Strategic Plan (2022-2025), global Child Protection Strategy 2021-2030 and the global Gender Action Plan (2022-2025) goals.
+UNICEF Zambia aims to 'leave no child behind' by strengthening inter-dependence of programme components and with attention to key emerging issues such as climate change adaptation and public health emergency preparedness.

 The JPO will be part of the child protection section staff and the wider UNICEF Zambia country office team working on systems strengthening to ensure Government and civil society organizations are implementing programs to ensure a protective environment for the wellbeing of children.
+The JPO will primarily contribute to the implementation of the Child Protection Section Country programme output on prevention of violence against children.